matheus-1618/High-Performance-Computing/README.md

 # High-Performance-Computing
-Materials and resolutions for HPC class
+Materials and resolutions for  Insper HPC classes.